Global Opportunities

 Teaching Rationale And Relationship

 As a special subject, aside from an in-depth understanding of the content of the module, the teaching methods, which focus on small group work, independent research and writing, relate to the core learning outcomes of supporting students in developing research skills across a wide range of sources, being able to synthesise the information they collect and form convincing and coherent arguments.
-Lectures will be provided online, allowing students time to digest perspectives and prepare for seminars.
+Lectures will be given in person, allowing students time to digest perspectives and prepare for seminars.

 Independent learning is essential to this module: students are expected to develop skills of source evaluation, critical reading and note-taking in an independent and effective manner.
 Seminar teaching complements these skills by allowing students the opportunity to share and debate information gathered independently.
 Moreover, a significant part of seminar teaching will test the development of primary source analysis.